 The sweet potatoes, cranberry sauce, and veggies might have a twist or two because I have never been a fan of marshmallow-topped sweet potatoes or cream of mushroom soup poured over frozen green beans, but not the mains.

 With a good old Pumpkin Pie that is made just like they did in the olden days.

-A Turkey Bird Sandwich can be found on many coffee shops and small diner menus.
-Each has their own variation, but overall it’s a grilled turkey sandwich with cheese, green chilies and sometimes bacon.
+A Turkey Bird Sandwich can be found in many coffee shops and small diner menus.
+Each has its own variation, but overall it's a grilled turkey sandwich with cheese, green chilies, and sometimes bacon.
 I took the idea and just made it better.

 It's simple to put together and is great for lunch or an easy dinner.

 While optional, I think the parmesan crust takes this Turkey Bird Sandwich, over the top!

 Don't have a panini press?
 No problem.
 Make your own...